Telegram-Mini-Apps/mate-docs/readme.md

 ## Tagging

-Mate allows using multiple tags in your project.
-The tag is just a marker of your deployment version.
+Mate allows you to use multiple tags in your project.
+A tag is simply a marker for your deployment version.

-Each tag has its own subdirectory, which is reflected in the final asset URL.
+Each tag corresponds to its own subdirectory, which is reflected in the final asset URL.

-By default, mate uses the `latest` tag.
-To override this value, use the `--tag` option:
+By default, Mate uses the `latest` tag.
+To override this, use the `--tag` option:

 ```bash
 mate deploy upload --dir dist --token {SPECIFY TOKEN HERE} --project paper-planes --tag test